ymzuiku/pillar-pack/README.md

 ### That's all you have to do, they are do this:

 1. If no have `babel-*` packages, auto install `babel-*` packages
-2.  create `.babelrc` file, and add config in it
+2.  create `.babelrc, .postcssrc` file, and add config in it. support css, less, scss
 3. Source file from `src/index.js` or `src/index.ts`
 4. Bundle put out dir to `build`
 5. Copy `public` dir to out dir